The Other Side

 The ritual is enacted on a large analog computer made of several concentric discs, a string of wooden beads and a book which holds the weights and biases of the network.

 Reading aloud from a book, one member of the séance instructs the others to rotate and align the discs in specific increments that represent the multiplication, summation and activation of values.
 Holding the beads first to their forhead and then counting back and forth, the reader keeps track of the floating point.
 Borrowing the interaction modes of a Ouija board, the apparatus is designed to be controlled by several users at once.

 Comparisons between machine learning and magic are common even amongst experts and practitioners.
 Although the mathematics of neural networks are well defined, the models they produce are invariably complex and indeciferable.
 They work, but it is difficult to explain why or how.
 When used in this way, deep learning is a form of divination, an arcane set of steps that delivers answers without explanations.
 Without explanation, to trust the network is an act of faith.

-The work will be performed live at the CHI conference in April 2018.
+The work was performed at the CHI conference in April 2018.